Attaching Custom Attributes To Cells

 custom_attrs_04

-So far things worked as a charm.
+So far simple values worked well.
 We were able to access simple type variables (x), STL vectors array.
 So, perhaps we can try adding something more complex to the CustomCellAttributeSteppableData, for example let us add std::map<long int, std::vector<int> > which is C++ dictionary (map) that uses long integers as keys and stores vectors of type integer:

 #ifndef CUSTOMCELLATTRIBUTESTEPPABLEPATA_H